sanbestia/sanbestia/README.md

 ## 🚀 Projects

 ### [Sports schedule API integration with Google Calendar](https://github.com/sanbestia/sports_calendar_integration)
 End-to-end data pipeline: consumed a sports schedule API, scraped supplementary data from multiple sites, merged and cleaned heterogeneous datasets in Python, and automated ingestion into Google Calendar via the Google API.
+Features a tiered fetch scheduling system to minimize API usage, persistent state via SQLite, and a full pytest test suite.

 ### [AI Agent — LLM Tool Use](https://github.com/sanbestia/toy_ai_agent)
 Built an LLM-powered agent using the Gemini API with tool use / function calling, multi-step reasoning, and structured prompt engineering.
 Built as part of the boot.dev backend path.